Our Clinical Studies

-Desert Harvest is committed to scientific research and is the first company to discover the connection between Interstitial Cystitis / Painful Bladder Syndrome (IC/PBS) and the pain relieving benefits of Super-Strength freeze-dried aloe vera.
+Desert Harvest is committed to scientific research and is the first company to discover the connection between Interstitial Cystitis / Bladder Pain Syndrome (IC/BPS) and the pain relieving benefits of Super-Strength freeze-dried aloe vera.

-Desert Harvest Super-Strength Aloe Vera Capsules have been shown to effectively reduce bladder pain, urinary frequency, urinary urgency and urethral burning that are a part of many bladder disorders, but especially Interstitial Cystitis (IC) / Painful Bladder Syndrome (PBS); sometimes referred to as non-bacterial prostatitis in men and chronic pelvic pain in women.
+Desert Harvest Super-Strength Aloe Vera Capsules have been shown to effectively reduce bladder pain, urinary frequency, urinary urgency and urethral burning that are a part of many bladder disorders, but especially Interstitial Cystitis (IC) / Bladder Pain Syndrome (BPS); sometimes referred to as non-bacterial prostatitis in men and chronic pelvic pain in women.

 According to a 1995 Phase I double-blind, placebo-controlled study with The Urology Wellness Center in Rockville, Maryland, Desert Harvest Super-Strength Aloe Vera capsules showed the following results: